jpreardon/good-morning-display/WORKLOG.md

   detail: The forecast grid is missing data for time 2020-04-18T18:00:00-04:00.
   ```
   - [Alerts](https://api.weather.gov/alerts/active/zone/NYZ075)
+- Get mockup running on raspi? (see 2020-04-12 notes), if not, what to do?
+Might need to make a more responsive interface.
 - Mock up cool wind/relative humidity features in HTML

 ## Notes